stanislav-web/Lab3-FirstGitHubBuildProject/README.md

 This is the previous line!

-This is the last line!1
+This is the last line!